Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account gives you access to more than one tenant, select your account in the top right corner, and set your portal session to the desired Azure AD tenant
+1. If your account gives you access to more than one tenant, select your account in the top-right corner, and set your portal session to the desired Azure AD tenant
    (using **Switch Directory**).
 1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations (Preview)**.